jackyzha0/jackyzha0.github.io/content/thoughts/articles/pseudonymous-web.md

 date: 2021-06-17T00:57:26-04:00
 ---

+> "Despite my suburban liberal upbringing in Canada, on VRChat, I have listened to people who want gun rights, who refuse vaccination, and who reject taxation.
+My worldview has become more open to every strand of human experience."
+On [Life in the Metaverse](https://reboothq.substack.com/p/metaverse)

 https://qualiaspace.substack.com/p/the-future-of-social-media-is-pseudonymous

 An identity-based [social graph](/thoughts/social-graphs) is fundamentally limited.
 Your Facebook identity and social graph are mere digital shadows of their physical counterparts, and little more.